-Research says that whether you're an early bird or a night owl is linked to your genes, and about 75% of people identify as one or the other.
-A few months ago, however, I would have placed myself firmly in the remaining 25%.
+Research says that whether you're an early bird or a night owl is linked to your genes, and roughly 75% of people identify as one or the other.
+A few months ago, I would have placed myself firmly in the the latter camp.
 As someone who's historically gone to bed at 11 p.m. and (if given the chance) slept until 9 a.m. or 10 a.m., I've thought of myself for most of my adult life as more like a sloth or a koala bear, beyond willing to spend a full half of my life in bed.
 Until January of this year, my "morning routine," if you could even call it that, consisted of hitting snooze six times, grudgingly peeling my eyes open, grabbing my phone from my nightstand, surfing the web for half an hour, ripping myself out of bed (leaving it unmade, of course), hastily showering, and throwing on some brow gel in the 20 minutes that remained before I absolutely had to go to work.
-This all changed in January right after my boyfriend of almost eight years and I decided to part ways.
+This all changed in January 2018 right after my boyfriend of almost eight years and I decided to part ways.

 Read on to learn how the split turned me into a morning person.